-There are a number of factors you will need to consider when diving into a garage conversion project.
+There are a number of factors you will need to consider when embarking on a garage conversion project.
 We’ve listed a few of the core points below:

 If the garage is detached or semi-detached – it’s in your best interest to inform your neighbour that you’re going to be undertaking works on your garage – mainly to address any noise and safety measures.

-Wiring – if you’re writing to a detached garage, it can be run through an underground conduit.
+Wiring – if you’re wiring to a detached garage, it can be run through an underground conduit.
 If wiring is being routed to a separate dwelling, it’s likely a new connection will be needed; but this depends on electricity usage.
-This is something a technician would be able to help with.
+This is something an electrician would be able to help with.

 The materials needed – the materials you will need to efficiently convert your garage need to be identified and priced up to ensure you’re able to complete your conversion efficiently.

-Although each garage conversion cost will differ from person to person, we have offered a general price guide below on how much you can expect to pay.
+Although each garage conversion cost will differ from property to property, we have offered a general price guide below on how much you can expect to pay.